Search

 While these statistics are worrying, there are some simple steps you can take to keep thieves at bay.

-Stop your van being stolen
+Tips to stop your van from being stolen

 Park smart – Always try and park your van away from dark or secluded areas.
 Even if you have to walk a few extra minutes, it’s a good idea to park somewhere well-lit and busy.